bearswang/earn_ros/README.md

 ```

 > [!NOTE]
-> CARLA_ROOT is the roof folder that installs CARLA
+> CARLA_ROOT is the root folder that installs CARLA

 Then you will see Edge Accelerated Navigation in Town04 with traffics: